DonAncle/timesheetApp/README.md

 [IMPORTANT] Create a new sheet (tab) named OrgSetup.
 This sheet controls the app's configuration:

-In cell A2, enter your organization's name (e.g., Timesheet Auckland Pest).
+In cell A2, enter your organization's name.
 This will appear in the app's header.

-In column B, starting from cell B2, list all your company's branches (e.g., UNI, CNI, SI).
+In column B, starting from cell B2, list all your company's branches

-In column C, starting from cell C2, list all your company's divisions (e.g., Rentokil, Initial, Ambius).
+In column C, starting from cell C2, list all your company's divisions

 2. Create the Google Apps Script Project
 In your Google Sheet, go to Extensions > Apps Script.